solsword/prereqs/README.md

    hand, if you want to avoid re-scraping, just `touch course_info/*` so that those .json files are newer than `classes.lst` (the scraper has its own built-in logic for this).
+4. Run `make alt.html` to make the accessible text-only version.
+5. If you're running this stuff on your own computer, git commit stuff and then ssh into tempest, `su cs`, and go to ~/public_html/Curriculum/prereqs and git pull.
+6. Copy `index.html` into the directory above, named dependencies-X.html,
+   and update the `dependencies.html` symlink.